alchemy-fr/Phraseanet-Docs/en/Admin/SearchEngine.rst

 Phraseanet Indexer
 ******************

-The indexer indexes the content of the databses published in a Phraseanet application and allows searching into the captions of documents.
+The indexer indexes the content of the databases published in a Phraseanet application and allows searching into the captions of documents.

 The indexer runs in background, it monitors databases to index (upcoming or